LimeChain/matchstick/README.md

 `cargo run "Gravity.wasm"`

 ## Example Usage 📖
 Let's explore a few common scenarios where we'd want to test our handler functions.
-We've created a [demo subgraph repo](https://github.com/LimeChain/demo-subgraph "demo subgraph") to fully demonstrate how to use the framework and all its functionality using the [Example Subgraph](https://thegraph.com/docs/developer/create-subgraph-hosted "Example Subgraph"), provided by [The Graph Docs](https://thegraph.com/docs "The Graph Docs"), which you most likely will be familiar with.
+We've created a [**demo subgraph repo**](https://github.com/LimeChain/demo-subgraph "demo subgraph") ❗to fully demonstrate how to use the framework and all its functionality using the [Example Subgraph](https://thegraph.com/docs/developer/create-subgraph-hosted "Example Subgraph"), provided by [The Graph Docs](https://thegraph.com/docs "The Graph Docs"), which you most likely will be familiar with.
 For the full examples, feel free to check it out in depth.
 Let's dive in straight to the code on there!
 We've got the following simple generated event:
 ```typescript
 export class NewGravatar extends ethereum.Event {
   get params(): NewGravatar__Params {